Studio-41/relisio-product-action/README.md

 <img src="https://user-images.githubusercontent.com/11739105/152799348-e70d55f4-3914-43cd-866f-f2b979071be2.svg" alt="Relisio Product"  width="128" />

 This Github action is an official [Relisio](https://www.relisio.com/) deploy utility.<br />
-Use it to create/update products within your workspace.
+Use it to create products within your workspace.

 ### Prerequisites
  1. an active workspace at [www.relisio.com](https://www.relisio.com) or a self-hosted copy of Relisio;